natalyq1/vet-bootstrap/README.md

 # vet-bootstrap

+Project of a veterinary made with bootstrap.

+To start:

 Clone or download .ZIP

 npm install

 Place on index.hmtl

 With the extension Live server,  Open with live server option (ALt+L+Alt+O)

 Desktop version: